jcpowermac/hanlon-wiki/slice-log.md

     D, [2012-05-01T11:12:54.121999 #18504] DEBUG -- ProjectRazor::Engine#mk_checkin: Node 000C29291C95 checkin accepted
     root@ubuntu-server:~#

-As you can see, above, this expression actually matched 20 lines in this case, one for each checkin made by the node with a UUID of 000C29291C95 (in this case).
-We could tail this and get only the last 10 lines, regardless of how many matched a particular expression.
-An example of this is something like the following:
+As you can see, this expression actually matched 20 lines, one for each checkin made by the node with a UUID of 000C29291C95.
+This expression could be tailed to return only the last 10 lines, regardless of how many matched a particular expression:

     root@ubuntu-server:~# razor log filter '{"class_name":"Engine", "method_name":"mk_checkin", "log_message":"000C29291C95", "elapsed_time":"20m"}' tail 10
     D, [2012-05-01T11:06:53.745645 #18365] DEBUG -- ProjectRazor::Engine#mk_checkin: Node 000C29291C95 checkin accepted